 The trail isn’t a man made cake walk, but it isn’t totally inaccessible either.

-With expert direction from local guides, the hike up the fall is a little challenging but it is also infinitely more natural, more responsible and more sustainable.
-Plans are in place for some small modifications to make the climb easier for tourists and travellers alike, but I hope they don’t overdo it.
+With expert direction from local guides, the hike up the fall is a little challenging but reasonably doable for most people of average fitness.
+It is also infinitely more natural, more responsible and more sustainable.
+Plans are in place for some small modifications to make the climb easier for tourists and travellers alike, but I for one hope they don’t overdo it.
 A few simple via ferrata style ropes just to give hikers a hand across the steeper parts will be more than adequate, as the more natural the adventurous trail is left the better.

 Of course a little development is needed to ensure the trails are safe and to open at least the first few pools up to less physically able travellers, after all no one wants to admit that more than one traveller has come a cropper on some of the less stable or more difficult parts of the trail, but I hope they do it in a naturally sympathetic and sustainable way.
 No one wants another overdeveloped, unsustainable tourist attraction.